 Ol' Skool Company is the eighth track on Prince’s 34th studio album MPLSound.
 Following in a tradition of songs like Push and Newpower Soul, Ol' Skool Company contains a rap that features most song titles from the album in order (although it does not mention No More Candy 4 U, but does include 77 Beverly Park, indicating that the tracklist may have changed after the track was recorded).

-Recording dates and studio are unknown, but it is likely that the track was recorded in 2008 - early 2009 at either Paisley Park Studios in Chanhassen, Minnesota or 77 Beverly Park Ln. in Beverly Hills, California.
+Recording dates and studio are unknown, but it is likely that the track was one of the last songs recorded for the album in January 2009 at either Paisley Park Studios in Chanhassen, Minnesota or 77 Beverly Park Ln. in Beverly Hills, California.